schoukri/golist/README.md

 ## Warning

 Golist is in active development and is not yet ready for use in production.
 The API is experimental and is subject to change without notice.
-The API will be finalized with the release of version 1.
 Suggestions or contributions to improve Golist and help shape its design are welcome and encouraged!